River Thames in Cookham, Berkshire

 With so many places to visit in Berkshire, you can easily forget you're right on London’s doorstep.
 A wealth of towns, villages and countryside to explore make this county the perfect antidote to city life.
 To get the most out of your stay, start planning your days out in Berkshire here.

 This romantic county is renowned for its connections with the Royal Family, the River Thames meandering along the northern edge and its many beautiful gardens ablaze with colour.
-Windsor Castle, Eton college, Ascot Racecourse and Savill Garden are world famous attractions, all located in this wonderful county.
+Windsor Castle, Eton college, Ascot Racecourse and Savill Garden are world famous attractions, all located in this wonderful county and there are plenty of great things to do in Reading.

-Berkshire is also the birthplace of the Royal family’s newest member, Kate Middleton.
+Berkshire is also the birthplace of the Duchess of Cambridge, Kate Middleton.
 Born on the 9 January 1982 in the Royal Berkshire hospital in Reading, Kate was raised in the quaint village of Buckleberry where her parents’ home is still located today.
 It was in the village of Pangbourne in Berkshire where she spent her school days at St Andrew’s School.

 Situated on the River Thames, Pangbourne has been cited as the inspiration of many famous authors’ novels including Kenneth Grahame and Jerome K. Jerome.
 Full of character, Pangbourne is a great place to visit.
 Berkshire is also home to many other picturesque towns and villages such as Hurley, Cookham, Bray, Littlewick Green, and Waltham St Lawrence.
 There is no better way to spend a day than drifting from one pretty village to another in search of a charming country inn concealed among delightful leafy lanes.